 Use Slash (/) to Add a New Block

 This is another hidden gem of Gutemberg.
 Since there is a convenient way to add a block on the page.
 But you can take a quick path also.
-When you ready to insert a new block on your post just type the command “/”.
+When you are ready to insert a new block on your post just type the command “/”.
 A menu of all block names will appear in front of you.
-Then start writing the name of that particular block you want, Gutenberg will auto-suggest you the option.
+Then start writing the name of that particular block you want, and Gutenberg will auto-suggest the option.
 It’s quite an easy and simple way to add a block if you know what you exactly want.

 Use Drag & Drop to Rearrange the Blocks

 Now you don’t need to copy-paste the block content to move it around the page.
 You can simply do this by dragging it to the desired place.
 In order to do this just go to the block.
 You will find a six dots option on the right-hand side of that block.
 Just use this option to drag the block to its new place.

 Add Images by Dragging them from Your Desktop

 Gutenberg lets you insert an image by dragging it from any folder of your PC and placing it exactly where you want to.

 This option is not only limited to your PC only.
 You can even drag an image from the internet directly and add them to your blog.